leon4rd/test/README.md

-## Parallel lines have so much in common.
-It’s a shame they’ll never meet.
+## Why are giraffes so slow to apologize?
+Because it takes them a long time to swallow their pride.